|

 links to the rest of the world and allows us to see the tiny changes

 that we usually don't notice.
-I think that much of magic is in those
+We think that much of magic is in those

 tiny changes.
 Top